ASPLes/myqtt/py-myqtt/doc/myqtt.rst

 .. moduleauthor:: Advanced Software Production Line, S.L.

-This modules includes all functions required to establish a BEEP session, create channels and develop BEEP profiles.
+This modules includes all functions required to establish a MQTT session, create MQTT listeners

 This module also includes type definition for the following classes: